YINI-lang/YINI-spec/mini spec.md

 - List/array (a sequence consisting of strings, numbers, or booleans)
 - NULL

+That are all types that are supported by MINI, the host software may cast or convert a value if the host needs another "special" type.

 ## Key/Value Pairs
 Comes in two forms:
 1. A single value: a key-value pair that holds only one value.